haggqvist459/AOEM_MGE/README.md

      - [x] Menu hidden under navbar
 - [ ] Footer
     - [x] GitHub source code link
-- [ ] Remove trash can from non day component headers / use different header for those pages
+- [x] Remove trash can from non day component headers / use different header for those pages
+- [ ] Update the previous components with the local state handler from day six.
+- [ ] Update the slices with validation, ensure no calculation occur with missing values
+- [ ] Final Stylefixes:
+    - [ ] Text sizes across components
+    - [ ] Re-use Expandable components across the project
+    - [ ] Fix bottom border and padding on Expandable section

 ### About page:
-- [ ] Explain how data is gathered and kept
+- [x] Explain how data is gathered and kept
-- [ ] Link to GitHub